 In order to do something useful with a programming language it is necessary to write code which calls upon the features available in that language.
-These features may either be provided in the core language or by add-on libraries.
+These features may either be provided in the core language itself or by add-on/plug-in libraries.
 When writing applications which contain large numbers of components, where each component handles a different unit of work from the end user's perspective, the code which is written may be classed as either:

 Other words I have seen to classify code in this way are: